Setup coordinates and distributor

 local_size = size(local_data)

-# Global index range for this process (internal function)
+# Global index range owned by this process along an axis (internal function)

 Coordinate Systems